Westlake-AI/openmixup/.github/CONTRIBUTING.md

 We appreciate all contributions to improve OpenMixup.
-We follow the developing standard of MMLab.
+Currently, we follow the developing standard of MMLab.
 Please refer to [CONTRIBUTING.md](https://github.com/open-mmlab/mmcv/blob/master/CONTRIBUTING.md) in MMCV for more details about the contributing guideline.